fullptr/datamatic/README.md

 ## Types
 One important thing needed for an effective code generator is the ability to convert a representation of an object from one form into another.
 In datamatic, this conversion is mainly from python/json to C++, with the prime example being the `default` attribute in the spec file being a json object that needs to be represented in C++.
 Datamatic uses the function `Types.parse(typename: str, json_object) -> str` for carrying out these conversions.

-By default, the function is only defined when `typename` is either `"int"`, `"float"`, `"double"`, `"bool"` or `"std::string"`.
+By default, the function is defined when `typename` is either `"int"`, `"float"`, `"double"`, `"bool"`, `"std::string"`, `"std::any"`, or a standard container of any of these (see templated parsers below for a full list).
 Any other type results in a `RuntimeError`.
 However, this function can be extended by registering other types (notice in the above example the `TransformComponent` uses glm maths types).
 This is inspired by the `@functools.singledispatch` decorator in the standard library.
 Single dispatch is a form of polymorphism usually implemented based on the type of the first argument, however here we are dispatching based on the *value* of the first argument.

 `parse` can be extended by using the `parse.register` decoratore.
 These extensions are done via a `dmx` file.